quesadagranja/PGD/README.md

 R package for the Proper Generalized Decomposition (PGD).

 ## Contents
-* PGD solver for the 2D Laplacian operator in Cartesian coordinates.
+* PGD solver for the 2D Poisson's equation in Cartesian coordinates.